Crypt212/obsidian-vault/MindMap/Mathematics/Set Theory/Relations & Functions.md

-# Relation
+# Binary Relation
-- A relation bettis a subset of
+- A binary relation between Sets A is a subset of